slott56/slott56.github.io/Pelican/content/blog/2023/09/2023-09-14-analyzing_a_dice_mechanic.rst

 Or maybe "ll4d6" for "lose lowest".
 Clever people have worked out a lot of mechanics, and a lot of ways to describe them.

+(See https://tacticaldice.com/delspec, for a complete specification.)

 The mechanics in question
 -------------------------

 We want to compare two mechanics:

 1. Worst of 2d6.
 This tends to have a lot of low numbers.
+We're tossing two dice, and keeping the lowest.

 2. Middle of 3d6.
-This -- well -- does it tend to favor low numbers, also?
+We're tossing three dice and keeping the one in the middle.
+    Does this favor the same mixture of low numbers as worst of 2D6?

 We could -- if we had a big brain -- work out the odds.
 But we don't have a big brain.